sergiidiak/cnb-aws-cli/README.md

-# cnb-aws-cli
+# AWS CLI Cloud Native Buildpack (CNB)

-AWS-CLI Cloud Native Buildpack
+AWS CLI Buildpack provides an `aws` command during build and launch of the application